-General and administrative (G&A) expenses decreased by \$0.4 million to \$3.4 million in the first half of 2016 compared to \$3.8 million the same period of 2015.
-This decrease is attributable to lower personnel related costs and profession fees in 2016.
+General and administrative (G&A) expenses decreased by \$0.4 million to \$4.9 million in the first nine months of 2016 compared to \$5.3 million the same period of 2015.
+This decrease is attributable to lower personnel costs and profession fees in 2016.
 We continue to take those steps necessary to reduce our overhead expenses.